 During the Euro 2012 tournament the languagecaster team will explain a football headline that has appeared in the English-speaking press.
 Today's headline is Weave Done It - Roo heads winner with new hairdo

-During the Euro 2012 tournament the languagecaster team will explain a football headline that has appeared in the English-speaking press.
-Today’s headline is Rooney is hoping it will be all white on the night as England striker returns to front line.
-You can also find many more examples of football phrases here, as well as […]
+Today's headline is Rooney is hoping it will be all white on the night as England striker returns to front line.

 During the Euro 2012 tournament the languagecaster team will explain a football headline that has appeared in the English-speaking press.
 Today's headline is Karagounis avoids Greece exit and makes Russia pay.